Man charged after two-week-old baby killed when car hit pram

 Published

-A man has been charged after a two-week-old baby boy was killed when his pram was hit by a car, police have said.Full Article
+A man has been charged after a two-week-old baby boy was killed when his pram was hit by a car, West Midlands Police have said.Full Article

 Published

-A man has been charged after a two-week-old baby boy was killed when his pram was hit by a car, police have said.Full Article
+A man has been charged after a two-week-old baby boy was killed when his pram was hit by a car, West Midlands Police have said.Full Article

 A two-week-old baby boy Ciaran Leigh Morris has died after his pram was just by a car following a collision by a BMW.